Choose a college

 Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities.
 The Northwest Commission is also responsible for the accreditation of other major universities in the West, including the University of Washington, the University of Oregon, Gonzaga University, and the University of Utah, among many others.
 Learn more about accreditation here.

-Western Governors University was the first exclusively online university to receive accreditation for its degree programs that lead to teacher licensure from the National Council for Accreditation of Teacher Education (NCATE).
-WGU has Teachers College graduates working in all 50 states, and has been recognized by the White House as an example of what works in postsecondary education.
+WGU was the first exclusively online university to receive accreditation for its degree programs that lead to teacher licensure from the National Council for Accreditation of Teacher Education (NCATE).
+WGU has Teachers College graduates working in all 50 states.
+The university has received praise from industry, media, and government leaders—including the Obama White House, which, in 2013, recognized WGU as an example of what works in postsecondary education.

 An online teaching degree from WGU tells employers that you're serious about success.